Underage DUI Attorney

 One of a parents’ worst nightmares is getting the call their child is in legal trouble.
 Such trouble can lead to feelings of anxiety and helplessness and can leave the parent unsure of how to handle the situation.
 When the legal trouble involves underage DUI charges in the state of Pennsylvania, there are immediate actions a parent can take in order to lessen the long-term effects of the charges.

 Pennsylvania has a Zero Tolerance law for motorists who are younger than 21 years of age, meaning any amount of alcohol in an underage driver’s system constitutes a criminal offense.
 Furthermore, a minor may be charged with driving under the influence (DUI) if he or she has a blood alcohol content (BAC) of 0.02 percent or more.

 If a person under the age of 21 is convicted of DUI, it can have a profound impact on his or her life.
 In addition to possible imprisonment, fines, and insurance ramifications, this charge will also lead to a criminal record that can dramatically alter a minor’s future employment and education.

-West Chester Underage DUI Lawyer
+Chester County Underage DUI Lawyer

 Were you or your child recently charged with DUI in Pennsylvania?
 Prosecutors and judges will look to send messages to alleged offenders who are under the age of 21.